sidewalklabs/s2sphere/docs/sphinx/cpp.rst

     intervals is at most the given tolerance.

+.. cpp:type:: Vector3_d S2Point

+  An S2Point represents a point on the unit sphere as a 3D vector.
+Usually points are normalized to be unit length, but some methods do not require this.
+See util/math/vector3-inl.h for the methods available.
+Among other things, there are overloaded operators that make it convenient to write arithmetic expressions (e.g. (1-x)*p1 + x*p2).

 .. cpp:class:: S2

   The S2 class is simply a namespace for constants and static utility